scenarioo/scenarioo-format/format.md

 Name | Type | Description
 :---|:---|:---
-name        | <a href="#identifier_string">Identifier-String</a>  | **Required.** Scenario name, e.g. "successful log in"
+name        | [Identifier-String](#identifier_string)  | **Required.** Scenario name, e.g. "successful log in"
-description | <a href="#string">String</a>  | Here you can add further information about what's special in a scenario and add further documentation about the logic used in the scenario.
-E.g. "A successful login is only possible if the account is already activated.". status      | <a href="#string">String</a>  | Whether the scenario was successful.
+description | [String](#String)  | Here you can add further information about what's special in a scenario and add further documentation about the logic used in the scenario.
+E.g. "A successful login is only possible if the account is already activated.". status      | [String](#String)  | Whether the scenario was successful.
 A scenario usually corresponds to one test case.
 Therefore this just says whether the test case was green.
-Scenarioo by default (if not configured otherwise) only supports "failed" and "success" as known status values. details     | <a href="#details">Details</a> | Whatever additional information you would like to attach to the usecase object. labels      | <a href="#labels">Labels</a>   | Make navigation of scenarios easier, e.g. by labeling scenarios as "happy" (for most important happy path through a use case) or "error" (for error scenarios).
+Scenarioo by default (if not configured otherwise) only supports "failed" and "success" as known status values. properties     | Array of [DocuObject](#DocuObject) | Whatever additional information you would like to attach to the usecase object. labels      | [Labels](#Labels)   | Make navigation of scenarios easier, e.g. by labeling scenarios as "happy" (for most important happy path through a use case) or "error" (for error scenarios).
 Also other cross cutting topics can be put as labels on the scenarios, which makes it easy to find all scenarios concerned with such a specific topic over all use cases.

 ### Example scenario.json file